MarcKaufmann/congame/README.md

     (congame-example-study/example simple-study)))
 ```

-    $ raco pkg install congame-example-study/  # install and build the study pakckage and its deps
+    $ raco pkg install congame-example-study/  # install and build the study package and its deps

 Make sure to `touch` or otherwise modify `congame/studies/all.rkt`
 every time you install a new study package to ensure that package is